VeranWerewolf/news-genai-solution/README.md

 A containerized solution for news article scraping, AI-powered analysis using locally-hosted Llama3, and semantic search.

 ## Roadmap
+- Add chanking to the news articles if the amount of the tokens is exceeded (just trimming content for now)
-- Add GPU support for ollama models to process information faster
+- Add GPU support for ollama models to process information faster (only CPU-mode is available)
 - Implement SentenceTransformer:Load cache to speed up the initialization of the App container

 ## Features